thephpleague/period/README.md

 Returns a new `Period` object by updating its duration.
 The excluded endpoint is updated, the starting included endpoint remains the same.

+The `$interval` parameter can be:

+- a `DateInterval` object
-The `$interval` parameter is a `DateInterval` or a string parsable by the `DateInterval::createFromDateString` method.
+- a string parsable by the `DateInterval::createFromDateString` method.
+- an integer interpreted as the number of seconds after which the period MUST be considered finished

 ```php
 use Period\Period;